 Is there slavery in the world today?

-The questions made me think of how I could show my kids how history exists all around us.
+The questions made me think of how I could show my kids that history exists all around us.
 First stop, of course, would our local stop at the Jackson Homestead to see the slavery hiding place.
 There is also the Black Heritage Trail in Boston, which isn’t as well known as the Freedom Trail.
 It includes stops for The African Meeting House, George Middleton House, and more.

 Another way to facilitate discussion would be to read more picture books, chapter book and young adult books that have slavery themes.
 I’ve included the books our 5th grade teachers suggest and found a few others.
 What are your favorite books for kids on slavery?
 Please share and I’ll keep adding them to this list.
 Thank you!